 Made using Liberty fabric, this easy heart mini quilt can double up as a changing mat or baby blanket.
 Sew your next family heirloom with our free quilt pattern and step by step instructions below.
 It’s a really easy first quilt if you’re new to patchwork.
-If you need some starter tips, our complete guides to quilting for beginners, how to bind a quilt and how to choose a sewing machine for quilting are here to help.
+If you need some starter tips, our complete guides to quilting for beginners, how to bind a quilt and best sewing machines for quilting are here to help.

 This quilt was designed by Judith Dahmen and was first featured in issue 7 of Love Patchwork & Quilting magazine.